bibintomj/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-This repo contains standard data structures and Algorithms
+This repo contains standard data structures and Algorithms written purely in Swift.